nemohan/doc/mysql/高性能mysql/explain解读.md

   The `index` join type is the same as [`ALL`](https://dev.mysql.com/doc/refman/5.6/en/explain-output.html#jointype_all), except that the index tree is scanned.
 This occurs two ways:

   - If the index is a covering index for the queries and can be used to satisfy all data required from the table, only the index tree is scanned.
 In this case, the `Extra` column says `Using index`.
 An index-only scan usually is faster than [`ALL`](https://dev.mysql.com/doc/refman/5.6/en/explain-output.html#jointype_all) because the size of the index usually is smaller than the table data.
-  - A full table scan is performed using reads from the index to look up data rows in index order. `Uses index` does not appear in the `Extra` column.（所选数据没有被cover index覆盖到)
+  - A full table scan is performed using reads from the index to look up data rows in index order. `Uses index` does not appear in the `Extra` column.（所选数据没有被cover index覆盖到, cluster index)

   MySQL can use this join type when the query uses only columns that are part of a single index.